-Urban Scheme Real Loss (m3) Real Loss as % of Input Volum e Infra- structure Leakage Index
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE

+Our water takes are sustainable.
+A number of the losses but the better than the lit is very difficus measurement large leak or a substantial effects the total was Council scheme.
+This target was 21% real water. overall perce e targeted 25 ult to use the for small wat long-term sn ect on the ov ater demand es are consic entage loss of 6%. se methods o cer schemes.
+A nall leak can h verall measure is quite small, dered to be sn f A single nave a ment.
+I most nall.

+URBAN SCHEME LOSS (M 3) INPUT VOLUME LEAKAGE INDEX

 Brightwater 78,209 15% 2.1

 Collingwood 17,320 37% 2.2

 Kaiteriteri 26,864 17% 0.9

 Māpua 178,827 37% 5.2

 Motueka 8,335 3% 0.2

 Murchison 22,424 23% 2.7

 Pōhara 9,093 42% 9.8

 Richmond 358,804 13% 2.1

 Tapawera 40,890 51% 9.5

-Upper

-Takaka 1,012 38% 1.8
+Upper Takaka 1,012 38% 1.8

 Wakefield 113,831 36% 4.9

 Overall 915,637 19% 2.6

+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE

+Our water takes are sustainable.
 The average urban consumption of drinking water per day per resident is less than the target.

-Target: <250L per person/day

-As the table below shows, we have achieved this level of service with the majority below the target.
+Mandatory measure 5.
+Target: <250L per person/day As the table below shows, we have achieved this level of service with the majority below the target.
 The overall urban consumption was 224 litres per day per resident, which is similar to the 225 litres per day per resident in 2017/2018.
 The overall result is affected by the performance of the schemes where there is a high seasonal population change or where there are other water sources.

-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF: CURRENT PERFORMANCE

-the average usage with the result ske here supply is continuous e is closer to the target, ewed by the results of ation base in Richmond.
+In the schemes where supply is continuous the average usage is closer to the target, with the result skewed by the results of the largest population base in Richmond.
+AVERAGE LITRES PER DAY PER CONNECTION

-Urban Scheme Average litres per day per resident

 Brightwater 247

 Collingwood 148

 Kaiteriteri 203

 Māpua 209

 Motueka 220

 Murchison 276

 Pōhara 117

 Richmond 223

 Tapawera 260

 Upper Takaka 101

 Wakefield 211

 Overall 224

-Low occupancy r

-number of holiday

-alternate water su A number of pr

-private bores as w The state of the s

-urban supply
+Low occupancy rate, with a high number of holiday locations or alternate water supplies.
+A number of properties use private bores as well as the urban supply

-Our water is safe to drink.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Our water is safe to drink.
 Minimise the number of temporary advisory notices issued to customers to boil water.
-ACHIEVED ACHIEVED NOT ANOTHER DESCRIPTION

-Target: 0 No 'temporary bo issued in 2018/20 il water' notices were 19.

-There were no 'te notices issued in 2 mporary boil water' 2017/2018.

-There is a permar place in Dovedale ent boil water notice in
+Target: 0 No 'temporary boil water' notices were issued in 2018/2019.
+There were no 'temporary boil water' notices issued in 2017/2018.
+There is a permanent boil water notice in place in Dovedale.
 We comply with Part 4 (bacterial compliance criteria) of the Drinking Water Standards.
-Plant - 9/14 ne Media e D

-FIAIIL - 3/14

-As measured by the number of schemes with

-• plant compliance Target: 16/17, and

-zone complianceTarget: 16/17,

-as determined by the

-Drinking

-Water Assessor.

-Zone - 13/15

-In 2018/2019 there were 14 plants and 15 zones which required compliance with Part 4 of the Drinking Water Standards.
+As measured by the number of schemes with plant compliance Target: 16/17, and zone compliance Target: 16/17, as determined by the Drinking Water Assessor.
+Plant - 9/14 Zone - 13/15 In 2018/2019 there were 14 plants and 15 zones Mandatory measure 1. which required compliance with Part 4 of the Drinking Water Standards.
 There are two other schemes (Upper Takaka and Tapawera) identified in the target under the LTP 2018-2028 which are small water supplies (under 500 people) and require compliance with Section 10 of the Drinking Water Standards, instead of Parts 4 and 5.
+Continued on page 100.